michael-wb/devicesync-apigee-test/README.md

     * GET request to the _**/login_ endpoint when the user logs in
     * POST request to the _**/profile_ endpoint to retrieve the user profile information
-    * GET requests to the _**/realm-sync_ endpoint with a 101 response will be seen when a websocket is closed will be seen.
+    * GET requests to the _**/realm-sync_ endpoint with a 101 response will be seen when a websocket is closed.
 These will be periodically while the app is running, likely due to an inactivity timeout imposed by Apigee.
 The websocket connection will be re-established by the iOS app after a second or two.

 11. Create some new "todo" tasks by clicking the **+** button, entering an **Item Name** and clicking the **Save** button.